Denloob/chess-server/README.md

 token to use for the chess bot.
 You can also specify the token inside an ENV VAR `BOT_TOKEN`.

-## If you face any issues
+## If you face any problems
-Please contact one of us, and we will be happy to help.
+Please open an issue on GitHub explaining what went wrong

 ## Live demo
 There's a live instance of the bot currently running, invite it using